I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 4. Chianti Classic (Tuscany)

-The Chianti Classico offers aromas of red fruits, violets and earthy hints, with a taste balanced between tannins and freshness.
+The Chianti Classic offers aromas of red fruits, violets and earthy hints, with a taste balanced between tannins and freshness.
 This makes it ideal for both everyday meals and special occasions.

 • Recommended pairings: Pairs beautifully with pasta with meat sauce, pizza, sliced meats and semi-seasoned cheeses.